soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 ```

 `applyIoOnList` is a higher order function that applies a particular `IO` function
-(in our case `readFile`) on a list of things (in our case `FilePath`s),
+(in our case `readFile`) on a list of things (in our case `FilePath`s).
-and for each thing, it returns the thing itself along with the result of
+For each thing, it returns the thing itself along with the result of
 applying the `IO` function as an `Either`, where the `Left` side is a `String`
 representation of an error if one occurred.

 Notice how much the type of this function tells us about what it might do.
-Because the types are polymorphic, there is nothing else to do with with
+Because the types are polymorphic, there is nothing else to do with
 the `a`s other than apply them to the function, and nowhere to generate `b`
 from other than the result of the function.